Hertzko Self-Cleaning Slicker Brush

 Competition: A variety of bristles for different preferences

 Hartz Combo Brush: This dual-ended brush gives you two grooming tools in one.
 One side is a pin brush with round-tipped stainless steel bristles, and the other side uses nylon bristles.
 You can start a brushing session with the stainless steel side to help remove loose fur and detangle and then switch to the nylon side to massage and condition the fur as it redistributes the pet’s natural oils.

 The Hartz brush's bristles are spaced farther apart than a slicker style, so it’s easy to remove fur by hand.
 This brush is also a bit more gentle than a slicker brush.
 Some reviewers have found it works just fine for removing mats with extra care and patience.

 The Bark Shoppe Slicker Brush: A Bark Shoppe brush is a traditional slicker without the self-cleaning feature.
 This model will help remove mats and tangles from your dog’s fur.
 The fine wire bristles are similar to the Hertzko, but you’ll have to use your fingers or a comb to help pull accumulated fur from the bristles.
 This brush costs a few dollars less than the Hertzko, but you have to use caution when cleaning this brush since the bristles are sharp and can bend or break easily.

 It’s an affordable and useful tool for your dog’s grooming kit.

 The Hertzko Self-Cleaning Slicker Brush is affordable and easy-to-clean compared to standard slicker brushes.
 It’s a bit bulky, but as long as you use it in combination with a pin brush or wide comb to help remove tangles and mats from your dog’s fur, it’s a useful grooming tool.

-- Product Name Self-Cleaning Slicker Brush for Dogs
+- Product Name Self-Cleaning Slicker Brush

 - Product Brand Hertzko